the-nishant/DevCom/README.md

 Django Blog contains the Phase 2 Selection assignment.

-AndroidStudioChat contains the Phase 3 Selection assignment.
+AndroidStudioChat.zip contains the Phase 3 Selection assignment.
+There was some error while uploading the whole folder.